Why can't I connect to an Amazon EC2 instance within my Amazon VPC from the internet?

 Check network ACLs

-Check your network ACLs for the following:
+Check your network ACLs for the following configuration settings:

-• Be sure that the network ACLs associated with your VPC subnet allow traffic through the required ports.
+- The network ACLs that are associated with your VPC subnet must allow traffic through the required ports.
+For more information, see Control traffic to subnets using network ACLs and Add and delete rules.

-Note: It's a best practice to allow only the ports that you need.
+- Make sure that ephemeral ports are the only ports open to outbound network ACLs.
+It's a best practice to allow only the ports that you need.

 Check route tables